 WHEREAS, Crystal Bird Fauset lived her life being a voice for the black community both domestically and internationally.
-She was a woman ahead of her time, who devoted her energy fighting for a cause she deeply believed in, the advancement of black people everywhere; now, therefore, be it
+She was a woman ahead of her time, who devoted her energy fighting for a cause she deeply

 RESOLVED, THAT THE PHILADELPHIA CITY COUNCIL, Hereby also names the 5200 and the 5300 block of Vine Street as "Crystal Bird Fauset Way" in recognition of her many accomplishments and for tireless leadership in advancing the rights of black people everywhere.